senzing-garage/knowledge-base/proposals/streamline/README.md

     ```

 ### Use Senzing's Truth Set data

+In this demonstration, the Senzing Truth Set data will be added to the ephemeral
+Senzing database inside the running Docker container.

 1. To add Truth Set data sources to the Senzing configuration,
    copy/paste the following block of code into the interactive Python session